vibrantleaf/LeafOS/README.md

 Sharkfin is currently only intended for usage on Desktop & Laptop systems not a Handheld or Living Room environment.

-Please read the sharkfin Wiki [Before](https://github.com/vibrantleaf/sharkfin/wiki) use.
+Please read the [sharkfin wiki](https://github.com/vibrantleaf/sharkfin/wiki) Before use.